riot/riot.github.io/guide/application-design.md

 ## Tools, not policy

-Riot comes bundled with custom tags, an event emitter (observable) and router.
+Riot comes bundled with custom tags, an event emitter (observable) and an optional router.
 We believe that these are the fundamental building blocks for client-side applications:

 1. Custom tags for the user interface,
 2. Events for modularity, and